 Year # of Sites Identified # of Sites Implemented Management Strategies % Managed Target Met (Y/N) Variance Met (Y/N)

+2023 42 42 100 Υ n/a

-2022 41 41 100 Y n/a
+2022 41 41 100 Υ n/a

-2021 87 86 99 Ν Y
+2021 87 86 99 N Y

-2020 56 56 100 Y n/a
+2020 56 56 100 Υ n/a

-2019 49 49 100 Y n/a
+2019 49 49 100 Υ n/a

 2018 48 48 100 Y n/a

-2021: For this Indicator, 12 nest trees, 16 bear dens, 0 Karst, and 13 big trees were listed.
+2023: For this Indicator, 12 nest trees, 16 bear dens, 0 Karst, and 13 big trees were listed.

-TPAG has identified a desire to ensure protection/conservation of special sites in the DFA such as historical/memorial sites (e.g., World War II plane crash sites, old railway grade, etc.), special habitat features (e.g. eagle nests, bear dens, big trees), geological sites (e.g. karst), and other special sites of interest.
+TPAG has identified a desire to ensure protection/conservation of special sites in the DFA such as historical/memorial sites (e.g., World War II plane crash sites, old railway grade, etc.), special habitat features (e.g. eagle nests, bear dens, big trees, tall trees), geological sites (e.g. karst), and other special sites of interest.
 Where applicable, sites will be added to the GIS layers for future tracking.

-Where these sites are identified during planning activities, Tsawak-gin Forestry will develop management strategies, on a case-by-case basis.
-The EMS for Tsawak-gin Forestry ensures activities are carried out in accordance with protection measures (through Site Plans, Harvest and Road Instructions, EMS Pre-works and Inspections to assess implementation of plans and prescriptions.
+Where these sites are identified during planning activities, Tsawak-qin Forestry will develop management strategies, on a case-by-case basis.
+The EMS for Tsawak-qin Forestry ensures activities are carried out in accordance with protection measures (through Site Plans, Harvest and Road Instructions, EMS Pre-works and Inspections to assess implementation of plans and prescriptions.
 Identified sites are reported as they occur within or adjacent to harvest and road activities for the year of harvest completion.